Quantitative predictions of fuel ash risks in combustion

 We support boiler manufacturers and operators to predict the extent of slagging, fouling and corrosion for the specific fuel, in each energy plant.

-Simulations studies are 20%–40% less expensive than comparable pilot experimental tests and are available with independent consulting mandates.
+Simulations studies are 20%–40% less expensive than pilot experimental tests and are available with independent consulting mandates.